marklister/product-collections/README.md

 scala> lookupColumn("FwdPE")
 res7: Seq[Any] = List(20, 11, 13)
 ```
-Unfortunately the underlying type is a Seq[Any]
+Unfortunately the underlying type is a Seq[Any], which is the most specific type productIterator can return.

 ###I/O